lifted-studios/AutoCopyright/README.md

 Edit the settings file (it should open automatically the first time you use an Auto Copyright command):

-*   `"owner": ""`
+*   `"owner": [""]`

-    You need to enter the text you want to show up as the copyright owner.
+    You need to enter the text you want to show up as the primary copyright owner.
+If you have multiple copyright owners, then enter them as an array.

 # Usage